jgoett2/Phase5-Project/README.md

 As a first step, this project will focus on the assessment questions used in a particular curriculum, and measure how well they align to the College Board's Computational Thinking Practice and Curriculum Framework.
 (As a note, AP classes in most subjects have an analagous set of  thinking practices and framework standards, so one day, this work may be generalized to assess curriculums in other subject areas.)

-Two questions to assess are:
+The three questions to assess are:

-1. Can a TF-IDF vectorization of College Board question prompt with a Logistic Regressor successfully classify an assessment question by Computational Thinking Practice?
+1. How accurately does a simple classifier using either a TF-IDF or SentenceTransformer vectorizer identify the Computational Thinking Practice assessed in a question?
-2. If ChatGPT is supplied only with the College Board Framework for Computational Thinking, can it successfully identify the particular thinking practice being assessed by a question prompt?
+2. How accurately does ChatGPT, supplied with only the College Board Framework for Computational Thinking and a few sample questions, identify the Computational Thinking Practice assessed in a question?
+3. Can a useful Dashboard be created to improve the quality of an assessment question?

 ### Initial Conclusions:
-1. When just classifying between two different computational thinking practices, both the Logistic Regression and ChatGPT classify with 100% accuracy
+1. The classifier using a TF-IDF vectorization accurately identified the Computational Thinking Practice being accessed in 70% of the questions, while the simple classifier using the Sentence Transformed identified the Computational Thinking Practice being assessed in 85% of the questions.
+2. ChatGPT had an accuracy of 48% in identifying the Computational Thinking Practice assessed in a question.

 ### Next Steps:
-1. Expand this to include all 15 computational thinking practices.
-Compare accuracy of Logistic Regression and ChatGPT.
+1. Develop better prompts to improve ChatGPT's classification accuracy.
 2. Determine whether the classifier can also identify the "Essential Knowledge" assessed by the question, not just the computational skill.
 3. Attempt to generalize the classifiers to classify non-assessment questions such as lecture material, lab questions, and homework problems.
 4. Create a visualization that shows the distribution of thinking skills and content assessed over the course of the curriculum.

 ## Classifying Questions Using Logistic Regression
 As first step, this section will try to classify prompts as assessing one of these two AP Computational Thinking Practices (CTP):